awsdocs/aws-doc-sdk-examples/ruby/example_code/ec2/README.md

 # AWS SDK for Ruby code examples for Amazon EC2

 ## Purpose
 This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate Amazon Elastic Compute Cloud (Amazon EC2).

+Amazon EC2 is a web service that provides resizable computing capacity—literally, servers in Amazon's data centers—that you use to build and host your software systems.

 ## Code examples